inchiyeh/inchiyeh.github.io/_posts/2023-9-19-How-is-Inchiyeh-going-to-work.md

 title: How is Onchiyeh going to work?
 ---

 You get the idea from the name.
 You are going to send a picture of anything that you could not identify and understand what it is so that Inchiyeh will tell you what it is.
-So far, the general and hidden idea behind Inchie.ir has been revealed.
+So far, the general and hidden idea behind Inchiyeh.ir has been revealed.
 From a technical point of view, it can be said that we are developing a model for image classification.
 We will develop and train a model that can classify the image sent by the users into different classes.

 ![How is Onchiyeh going to work]({{ site.baseurl }}/images/posts/2023-9-19-How-is-Inchiyeh-going-to-work-02.jpg)